 - Superfast fibre packages perfect for streaming movies and TV online, downloading music, and gaming.

 - Most flexible TV package in the UK - can add extra channels on a monthly basis, and cancel extras at any time.

 - Sky channels, including Sky One, Sky Arts and Sky Living included with Plus TV packages, or as a monthly add-on otherwise.

-- Sky Sports, and Sky Movies available as add-ons
+- Sky Sports and Sky Cinema available as add-ons

 - Can access Netflix, and subscription can be included as part of your TalkTalk bill if you wish